Paducah After COVID-19

 Open & Transparent Government

 If elected as the Mayor of Paducah, you have my word that I will lead with “TRANSPARENCY.”
 So, exactly what is transparency?
 It is the open communication and broad stakeholder representation by YOU, the taxpayer.
+It is the opportunity to allow citizens to see everything that goes on, even if they don’t like it.
 Government transparency provides objectivity to the decision-making process that helps increase the community’s awareness and full understanding of decisions being made.
 We will all never agree on everything, and officials are elected to lead and make decisions in the best interest of their constituents.
+Paducah citizens must pay attention to government and their leaders in order to have a voice.
 During my career, I have found that people are more empowered and buy into decisions when they understand the WHY and HOW behind decisions, even if they disagree – and my goal is to empower the citizens of Paducah.
 I strongly believe that transparency is the key to an effective and vibrant government.

-It is important to ask citizens for their insights, and it is just as important to effectively listen to their input and recommendations.
-When we analyze and evaluate information, it is critical that we communicate with you who elected us, of the specifics we reviewed in the process.
+It is important to ask citizens for their insights, welcome their input, and just as importantly, effectively listen to their recommendations.
+When we analyze and evaluate information, it is critical that we communicate with you who elected us, of the specifics we reviewed in that process.
 In the end, we may still disagree, but you will have been heard, and you will know that we took into consideration your concerns and all the information available when making our decision.

 There will always be disagreements, and it requires strong leadership to review and move any project forward.
 I have the skill sets we need to unite our community around a common vision for taking the steps necessary to move Paducah forward – One Vision, One Paducah.

 Economic development is the lifeblood of our community, and we need to improve drastically in this area.
-Expanding good-paying jobs – Driving job growth, good job growth, not service industry jobs is critical to our future.
+Expanding good-paying jobs – Driving job growth, good job growth, jobs that can help provide a family income, is critical to our future.
 If elected, I will implement a real plan to maximize the opportunity to drive job growth.

 - I will work with GPED, the state of Kentucky Cabinet for Economic Development, McCracken County, the WKCTC WorkForce Development team, surrounding cities, towns, and counties, and anyone else willing to roll up their sleeves in order to reemphasize and focus on economic development to recruit new businesses.
-I will utilize economic development incentives when possible and where necessary.
+I will utilize economic development incentives strategically and when necessary.
 As Mayor, I will prioritize this initiative and do everything in my power to influence outcomes.

-- I will propose the implementation of a local investment strategy (Community Investment fund-CIF, crowdfunding, angel investing, etc.) to assist local entrepreneurs with the goal of helping them get access to capital and other support services, all in partnership with the private sector.
+- I will propose the implementation of a local investment strategy group (banks, local investors, etc.) to assist local entrepreneurs with the goal of helping them get access to capital and other support services, all in partnership with the private sector.

 Optimize Our Financial Resources